-The second was an e-mail from the people at Forecast (www.foreca.st) stating that they have to shut down Forecast per July 1st.
+The second was an e-mail from the people at Forecast (www.foreca.st) stating that they have to shut down Forecast on July 1st.
 While their App has not been successful, their concept certainly is.
-It actually was the trigger for this Location Based Logistics blog post.
+It actually was the trigger for this Location-Based Logistics blog post.

 Parcel carriers are trying to minimize missed deliveries by giving their customers notice of the delivery.
-Best they can do is about a 4 hour window, which can be frustrating and costly!
+The best they can do is about a 4-hour window, which can be frustrating and costly!
 The Annual “Cost of Waiting” Research done by TOA Technology in the UK concluded that the total cost of people having to wait at home for a delivery in the UK totalled GBP 2 Billion (USD 3.1 billion or EUR 2.5 billion)!

 Now back to the people at Forecast.
-Forecast is/was an app for your smart phone which enabled you to let your friends now where you were going to be.
-It was sort of an add on to Foursquare/Facebook, which enables people to let their friends now where they are.
+Forecast is/was an app for your smartphone which enabled you to let your friends know where you were going to be.
+It was sort of an add on to Foursquare/Facebook, which enables people to let their friends know where they are.
 It is this combination that poses a potential solution for the missed deliveries by parcel carriers.
-If you already let your friends now where you are and, more important, where you are going to be(!), why not tell selected parcel carriers?
+If you already let your friends know where you are and, more importantly, where you are going to be(!), why not tell selected parcel carriers?
 If a parcel carrier would know where you are going to be, then the chances of a missed delivery are minimal!
 The ship-to address would be replaced by the ship-to person!
-Location Based Logistics.
+Location-Based Logistics.